- Height: 12-15 inches

 Sweet and gentle, the Basset Hound is easy going, which is why it makes such a great family dog.
 A naturally well-behaved dog, this breed tends to be affectionate with its owner, along with children.
 You also notice how it gets along with everyone, including other dogs and animals.

-Loving and cuddly, the Basset Hound may become your shadow.
+Loving and cuddly, this dog may become your shadow.
 In fact, it may even start to think that it is a lap dog!
 You’ll never be lonely with a Basset Hound in your house.

 Common Health Problems